 - The pocket is thoroughly cleaned and a new implant is inserted.

 - In cases where a silicone implant has ruptured, the remaining silicone material is removed from the pocket.

 Breast Augmentation Concerns

 Before your procedure can take place, you may be asked to participate in lab testing or a medical evaluation.
-Dr. Cohn or Dr. Anderson will examine your medical history and breasts to determine the best approach for your procedure.
+Dr. Cohn will examine your medical history and breasts to determine the best approach for your procedure.

 You may experience moderate discomfort following your surgery.
-Our doctors will provide you medication to minimize the pain.
+Dr. Cohn will provide you medication to minimize the pain.

 Frequently Asked Questions